Alcohol and Other Drugs

 had control over the premises and, being in a reasonable position to prevent the consumption of alcoholic beverages by that person, knowingly and recklessly permitted that consumption and the consumption caused the intoxication of that person; or

 sold, bartered, furnished or gave to, or purchased for a person under the age of 21 years alcoholic beverages that caused the intoxication of that person.

 Minnesota law covers a wide range of drug offenses, including the sale or possession of various types of drugs.
 Penalties are harsher for sale than possession.
-Following is a non-exhaustive example list of the penalties that can result from the unlawful sale or possession of certain drugs:

 In addition to state laws, federal laws prohibit the manufacture, distribution, possession with intent to manufacture or distribute, and simple possession of certain drugs.
 The law sets the following sentences for first-time offenders:

 - A minimum of 10 years and a maximum of life imprisonment and/or a $4 million fine for the knowing or intentional manufacture, sale or possession with intent to sell, of large amounts of any narcotic, including heroin, morphine or cocaine (which includes crack), or of phencyclidine (PCP) or of LSD, or of marijuana (1,000 kg or more);